hyutrn/Chat-Application/README.md

 # Chat Application

 ## Notice
-- This program only work with server and client in this branch.
+- The program only work with server and client in this branch.
 Do not use other client or server from other branch.
 - Run the program following the instruction below.

 ## New feature update (11/06)